KishanRaj0007/Competitive-Programming/Idea Notes/General CP.md

 in vector saves much time if compared to brute worst case.
 By precomputation you are now just required to print you answer only in constant or linear time.

 Example - https://codeforces.com/problemset/problem/1766/A
+The total time complexity is O(t NlogN) where t is 1e4 and N is 999999 which leads to TLE because 1e7 iterations take about 1second and here is 1e10 iterations
 BRUTE FORCE:-

     ```cpp